mpdairy/elm-component-updater/README.md

-You can nest components to any depth and the components are just regular Elm programs, with the usual `Msg`, `Model`, `update`, `view`, `subscription`, that can be tested individually, and can be nested to any depth.
+You can nest components to any depth and the components are just regular Elm programs, with the usual `Msg`, `Model`, `update`, `view`, `subscription`, that can be compiled and tested individually.

-The only boilerplate you need to add to the parent, in order for it to handle any number or variety of components, is an extra message constructor in your `Msg` that takes an `Updater`:
+The only boilerplate you need to add to a parent, in order for it to handle any number or variety of components, is an extra message constructor in your `Msg` that takes an `Updater`: